Friend or Frenemy? The Levels of Friendship Explained

 3. Close friends

-These people have strong relationships that last through time and trials.
+These individuals have strong relationships that endure over time and through various trials.
 Your closest pals know your wildest dreams and worst anxieties.
 Phone this friend at 2 a.m. with happy or horrible news, and they’ll answer.

-These relationships go beyond mutual interests to deeply understanding each other’s personalities, values, and experiences.
-Your close friends may be a childhood friend like family, a college friend you reached campus life with, or an adult acquaintance you quickly clicked with.
+These relationships go beyond mutual interests to a deep understanding of each other’s personalities, values, and experiences.
+Your close friends may be a childhood friend like family, a college friend you met on campus, or an adult acquaintance you quickly clicked with.

 Shared history bonds strong connections.
-You’ve probably celebrated each other’s achievements, supported one other through tough times, and laughed a lot over internal jokes only you two understand.
+You’ve probably celebrated each other’s achievements, supported one another through tough times, and laughed a lot over internal jokes only you two understand.

-The comfort of being yourself makes intimate connections beautiful.
+The comfort of being yourself makes intimate connections all the more beautiful.
 You may be yourself without pretence or superficiality and still be accepted.
 These buddies are trusted for counsel, comfort, and shared moments.

 You influence their life story, and they influence yours.
 Close levels of friendships are the pearls of your social life, prized for the richness, resilience, and genuine warmth they bring to your life.
 A person typically enjoys 10 to 12 close friendships.